 What to Do After a Beneficiary Dies

 Before you claim benefits, you'll need to report the death to the SSA and see if you're eligible for survivor benefits.
+The SSA makes this a simple process to complete so you can get started right away.

 Report the death to the Social Security Administration